SabrinaPau/05_intro-matplotlib/README.md

 ## Task

-Open the repository in VSCode and create a new environment from the environment yml file:
+Open the repository in VSCode and activate your nf_base environment or create a new one from the environment yml file:
 ```conda env create -f environment.yml```

 Please work through the [Basic Plotting with Matplotlib Notebook](Basic_plotting_with_matplotlib.ipynb).
 This Notebook will give you an overview of some basic plotting options needed for an EDA in Python.